Skip to content

 Not all audit firms have the experience and qualifications to run the audits your company needs, nor do they all communicate well.
 Too often, firms fall short of the quality or level of service that you need.

-Here are six signs you need a new audit firm:
+Here are six signs you need a new cybersecurity firm:

-1) Your current firm isn’t keeping up with new regulations and standards.
+1) Your current cybersecurity firm isn’t keeping up with new regulations and standards.

 You need a partner who can help you learn what is required of your business in order to pass the audit.
 If your auditors don’t know what is required, you need a new audit firm.